swetharajan7/BlueandCosmos/README.md

 # BlueandCosmos
-BlueandCosmos is a unified AI-powered platform delivering real-time celestial and Earth intelligence.
-It combines astronomical event detection, live weather, climate trends, and disaster alerts using open satellite data for research, education, and public impact.
+BlueandCosmos is an interactive space education platform that transforms complex astronomical data into personalized learning experiences.
+Users discover real-time satellite intelligence, explore 15 years of lunar data, and operate virtual telescopes - all customized for their location and skill level, making space science accessible and inspiring for everyone.